NBK-code/IMDB_Movie_Rating_Prediction/README.md

 1. Initial data exploration
 2. Getting rid of unnecessary features
 3. Dealing with missing values (either by deletion or filling in)
-4. One-hot encoding categorical values
+4. One-hot encoding categorical variables
 5. Train-test split
-6. scaling and normalization of quantitative features
+6. Scaling and normalization of quantitative features
 7. Removing highly correlated features

 Special attention was paid to the following issues: